ovavourakis/MRIArtefactDetection/README.md

 mamba create -n mri python=3.10.4 pip mamba activate mri
 ```
-3. Install `tensorflow` and `pytorch` with GPU acceleration into the environment, along with the usual suspects, and `torchio` for reading and modifying MRI volumes.
+3. Install the usual suspects, along with `tensorflow` and `pytorch` with GPU acceleration into the environment, as well as and `torchio` for reading and modifying MRI volumes.

 ```
 mamba install tensorflow-gpu